ericmaniraguh/flask-destinations/README.md

 - `recreate_tables.py`: **CAUTION**.
 Drops the `destination` table and recreates it.
 Useful for resetting the schema (e.g., adding sequences for Auto-Increment).
 - `check_tables.py`: Checks connection and lists available tables in the database.
-- `seed_destinations.py`: Adds sample data (8 destinations) to the database for testing.

 ## Project Structure